Articles on: First Onboarding

 Entra-ID-Security-Defaults

-Step 5 : Check if the double authentication is "Enforced"
+Step 5 : Check the status of the double authentication

 Now, your SMTP is correctly activated and Mailwarm can send emails on your behalf.
-But, before closing your admin center, you should check whether double authentication is "Enforced" on your email.
+But, before closing your admin center, you should check the status of your double authentication.
 To do so, go back to your Active users page and click again on the email you want to connect.
 In the flyout under Account, scroll a bit and you will find Manage Multifactor Authentication as in the following picture, click on it:

 office365-multifactor-authentication-option